thyms/itachi/README.md

-Parent build project for project Eva.
+Parent build project for project itachi.

 TODO: [DK] fill in this...